Aendri18/Emotion_composer/README.md

 2. **Music Generation** – Generates a custom melody reflecting the user's emotional state.
 3. **Story Creation** – Crafts a personalized short story based on the detected emotion using GPT-2.
 4. **Text-to-Speech** – Narrates the generated story using Google's TTS.
-5. **Visualization** – Displays a real-time waveform or abstract visualization matching the mood of the emotion.
+5. **Visualization** – Displays a real-time waveform and shows the confidence level using different colors matching the mood of the emotion.

 ---